NLnetLabs/cascade/doc/manual/source/intro.rst

 """"""""""""""""

 In addition to a zone signing key, DNSSEC name servers also have a :term:`Key signing key (KSK)`.
-The KSK validates the DNSKEY record in exactly the same way as our ZSK secured the rest of our RRsets in the previous section: It signs the public ZSK (which is stored in a DNSKEY record), creating an RRSIG for the DNSKEY.
+The KSK only signs the :term:`apex <Apex (Zone)>` DNSKEY RRset in a zone.
+The KSK signs the public ZSK, creating an RRSIG for the DNSKEY.

+The public part of the KSK in published in another DNSKEY record.
+Both the public KSK and public ZSK are signed by the private KSK.
+Validating resolvers can use the public KSK to validate the public ZSK.

-Chain of Trust
+Building a Chain of Trust
-""""""""""""""
+"""""""""""""""""""""""""

 DNSSEC relies on a chain of trust by creating a hierarchical system where each DNS zone is cryptographically validated by the zone above it, starting